meister03/discord-cross-hosting/README.md

     })
 ```
 ### 3.3 Cluster:
-* The Cluster is the file, where the ShardingManager/ClusterManager is.
+* The Cluster is the file, where the ShardingManager/ClusterManager is created.
 * The ClusterManager connects to the Bridge and requests the Sharddata and it also proceeds the requests from the Bridge.
 * The ClusterManager spawns Processes (aka Shard in Djs)(aka Cluster here), which contains Internal Shards
 * For having 1 InternalShard per Process, the `shardsPerCluster` has to be `1` on the Bridge Options.